 Where we go in Caribbean

 Aruba has all the qualities a Caribbean island should have – white sands, swaying palm trees and bath-warm waters.
 The best swathe of coast is the 11-kilometre stretch that connects Palm Beach and Eagle Beach on the island’s western side.
-This swathe clinched third place on TripAdvisor’s poll of the world’s best beaches in 2017.
+This swathe clinched fourth place on TripAdvisor’s poll of the world’s best beaches in 2018.

 Thanks to its bigger-than-average size, the Dominican Republic is one of the most diverse countries in the Caribbean.
 Along the coast, you’ve got the full spectrum of beaches, while inland, mangrove lagoons, mountain peaks and waterfalls are just the start of the story.